constantm/constant.meiring.nz/index.markdown

 - Most web applications don't need a SPA and the complexity it brings.
 - My goto is Ruby on Rails hosted on a PaaS - again, avoiding dealing with infrastructure complexity.
 - Sprinkles of VueJS where the user experience demands it.
 - bUt rAiLs dOeSnT sCaLe.
-Yes it does, see Gitlab, AirBnb and Shopify
+Yes it does, see Gitlab, AirBnb and Shopify.
 - That said, at the end of the day, choose the right tool for the job.

 Find me on [Github](https://github.com/constantm){:target="\_blank"} and [StackOverflow](https://stackoverflow.com/users/162034/constant-meiring){:target="\_blank"}.